Second Trimester (15-28 Weeks)

 - Vegetables: vegetables can be raw, cooked, frozen, canned, dried, or 100% vegetable juices.

 - Protein foods: meats, poultry, seafood, beans, peas, eggs, soy, nuts, and seeds.

 - Dairy: milk and products made for milk, like cheese, yogurt, or ice cream.

 MyPlate.gov provides practical information to individuals, health professionals, nutrition educators, and the food industry to help consumers build healthier diets with resources and tools for dietary assessment, nutrition education, and other user-friendly nutrition information.

 Although not a food group, oils and fats do provide important nutrients.
 During pregnancy, the fats that you eat provide energy and help build many fetal organs and the placenta.
 Most of the fats and oil in your diet should come for plant sources.

-Vitamins and minerals to take when your pregnant
+Vitamins and minerals to take when you're pregnant

 Vitamins and minerals play an important role in all bodily functions.
 During pregnancy, you need more folic acid and iron than a woman who isn't pregnant.